sidharthbhasin/CMPE202-UMLParser/README.md

 Relationships Between Interfaces is possible conceptually in UML.
 But, the project scope won't consider these situations.

-We will only consider Public Methods
+We will only consider Public Methods.